About LFS

 Our Board of Directors

-Our Board of Directors lead LFS by providing fundraising and financial oversight, strategic direction, and vision.
+Our distinguished Board of Directors provides fundraising and financial oversight, strategic direction, and vision.

 Employees